 - Check the consistency.
 Simmer for a little longer if there is too much liquid.

 - Taste and adjust the seasoning if necessary.
-You may want to add a little extra sugar.
+You may want to add a little extra sugar or salt.
 Squeeze on some lemon juice and sprinkle with chopped coriander.